loki3/loki-pl1/docs/Functions.md

 * @cat:  List the category it's part of
 * @order:  Set the evaluation precedence
 * @body?:  Declare that the function requires a body
+* @unittest:  Associate a unit test with the function

 Since each of these metadata functions return the key, they can easily be chained together.